 Beati and Friends came to give their winter concert in St Roberts on Friday January 18th at 7.30 p.m.
 The programme included a fantastic variety of music to suit all tastes plus readings and poems from the inimitable Christine Littlewood and duets from Niamh Robinson and Fran Scott.
 Proceeds for the Music Fund amounted to £800

-We are very grateful to those who so generously donated items for the sumptuous hampers prepared by Tricia Wilson, who also handled the sale of tickets and the draw following the carol service.
+We are very grateful to those who so generously donated items for the sumptuous hampers prepared by members of our Youth Group, who also handled the sale of tickets and the draw following the Easter morning eucharist.

 Clock faces and mechanism successfully completed – go to the Clock Appeal page for more details